 Rash develops around 3–6 days after the onset of disease.

-- It spares face, palms and soles.
+- It spares the face, palms, and soles.

-- Eschars are NOT seen in rickettsial typhus (unlike scrub typhus).
+- Eschars are not seen in rickettsial typhus (unlike scrub typhus).

 What are the complications of rickettsia typhi?